 When we were young, my parents had a place in Palm Springs that we would frequent on the weekends.
 It was a small condo, around the corner from the main drag in town.
 Before starting our day of swimming and sunning, we would go to Billy Reed’s for pecan rolls.
 These jumbo sweet buns were loaded with nuts and brown sugar, and took up an entire salad plate.
-It would take us all day to work them off in the pool, and I think that was my mother’s plan all along and boy, we’re they good.
+It would take us all day to work them off in the pool, and I think that was my mother’s plan, and boy, we’re they good.

 Sticky bun dough should be pillowy soft and easy to roll out into a big rectangle, so you can dust the surface with cinnamon sugar.
-After rolling the dough into a log, it’s sliced into eight pieces and then, placed upon a sticky syrup, and then proofed for a couple hours before baking.
-After baking, the buns are lightly brown, and when inverted on a plate, drip with a fragrant nutty glaze.
+After rolling the dough into a log, it’s sliced into eight pieces and then, placed upon a sticky syrup, and then allowed to proof or rise for a couple hours before baking.
+After baking, the buns are lightly golden brown, and when inverted on a plate, drip with a fragrant nutty glaze.
 The pumpkin in these rolls is very slight in taste, but it does add that special fall-like quality, making them some of the best buns around.
 This breakfast treat is definitely a weekend affair, and perfect with a hot steamy cup of coffee.

 3/4 cup warm milk, about 110 degrees